xreic/System-Design-Capstone/README.md

 ## Development

 ### Testing
-Before testing, run the set of commands from the root directory for the desired DMBS:
+Before testing, run the set of commands from the root directory for the desired DMBS and change "xdescribe" to "describe" in the test.js:

 MongoDB
 ```sh